Top of site

 5. Dangers outside house

-• Fix propane gas cylinders with chain
+• Fix propane gas cylinders with chains

 • Repair damaged block or stone walls.